-Calculating a Final Targe Price
+Calculating a Final Target Price

-The target price for a given CTI definition is revised prior to reconciliation to account for changes in a participant's average risk score between the baseline and intervention periods.
-A participant's final target price is based on the preliminary model parameters estimated from baseline data and the average risk scores (\overline{HCC}^p and \overline{APRDRG}^p) among the patients that were attributed to the participant during the performance period.
-Exhibit 22 provides an example of how a hypothetical CTI definition's target price could be revised based on the change in the average HCC score and average APR-DRG-SOI weight among beneficiaries attributed to the participant during the baseline and performance periods.
+HSCRC revises the target price for a given CTI definition prior to reconciliation to account for changes in a participant hospital's average risk score between the baseline and intervention periods.
+A participant's final target price is based on the preliminary model parameters estimated from baseline data and the average risk scores ( $\overline{HCC}^p$ and $\overline{APRDRG}^p$ ) among the patients who were attributed to the participant during the performance period.
+Exhibit 24 provides an example of how a hypothetical CTI definition's target price could be revised based on the change in the average HCC score and average APR-DRG-SOI weight among beneficiaries attributed to the participant during the baseline and performance periods.

-Exhibit 22.
+Exhibit 24.
 Example Calculation of a CTI Definitions Preliminary and Final Target Prices